How to Apply - For First-Year (Freshman) Students

 Rider does not require the optional essay/writing sections on the SAT or ACT.

 Superscoring: Rider will use only your best scores from each section; for the SAT & ACT, this may be components from different testing dates.
+Have you already been accepted through our "Test Optional" program?
+If so, we strongly recommend that you send us your test scores.
+Your scores may be used for course placement, but will not affect your admission or scholarship.

 - SUBMIT THE ESSAY